Free personalized radio that

 Playing around California with contemporaries like the Damned and the Dead Kennedys, they managed to write enough material to finally release a full-length record.
 A brief visit to the studio resulted in Dance with Me, a phenomenal gothic punk record that paved the way for bands like the Misfits and the Lords of the New Church to make similar music.
 Finding their niche, the band began headlining major shows with young bands like Bad Religion, Suicidal Tendencies, and Social Distortion often opening.
 The self-described "Orange County Invasion" had begun, and they were the first band to reap the benefits of the new sound.
 The group moved to Jello Biafra's fledgling Alternative Tentacles label, which promptly released the Weathered Statues EP at the end of the year.
 Despite its melodic leanings, no one could have predicted the next step.

 The Dead Kennedys lent the band their van to tour with, and they began traveling around the U.S. with their new members.
-Finding that their new material reflected the growth of the British goth genre they had admired, 1984's Change Today? came out on Enigma Records with a different flair than the group had in the past.
+Finding that their new material reflected the growth of the British goth genre they had admired, 1984's Change Today? came out on Enigma Records with a different flair than past efforts.
 The guitars were gloomier and more focused, while Wood's melodramatic croon sharpened the whole affair into a unique L.A. goth sound.
 Becoming quite big in Southern California, their increased exposure began to influence the tone of the band.
-By the time of 1986's Revenge, a general poppiness began to creep into their sound that was more along the lines of the hard rock scene that was growing around them.
+By the time of 1986's Revenge, a general poppiness began to creep into their sound that was more in keeping with the hard rock scene that was growing around them.

 They first attempted to plug in his spot with San Diego guitarist Scotty Phillips, but he quit before they could record with him, and they eventually ended up hiring L.A. guitarist Marshall Rohner.
 By then a hair metal band in every way, the superficial Strange Love was met with indifferent sales and a shrinking audience in 1990, a poor fate for the ailing band.
 Roche was the next to go; his growing discomfort with the direction of his band sent him packing and he was the last original member to leave.
 To show how vastly out of the loop the band had become, a greatest-hits album was issued in 1992 with an emphasis on their late-'80s material.
-Proudly boasting the "evolution" of the group, the inside liner notes were a detailed description of what had gone wrong with the band but written with the exact opposite intentions.
+Proudly boasting the "evolution" of the group, the inside liner notes gave a detailed description of what had gone wrong with the band, but didn't support the theory of the band's evolution.
 The resurgence of underground music into the mainstream would have made a collection of their early-'80s material a more sensible way to promote the band, but the lack of original members clouded any insight T.S.O.L. had into their own history.

 Track List: Who's Screwin' Who?